 Urquhart Castle stands on a stubby peninsula projecting a short distance into Loch Ness where it turns the corner into Urquhart Bay.
 This places it some two miles south east of Drumnadrochit and about fifteen miles south of Inverness.
-The castle is in the care of Historic Scotland and is consistently among their top ten most popular attractions.
+The castle is in the care of Historic Environment Scotland and is consistently among their top ten most popular attractions.
 Which is hardly surprising to anyone who has visited: this really is a "must see" castle.

 As a romantic ruin, Urquhart Castle must be the envy of romantic ruins the world over.
 It's not just that its intriguing shape reflects the irregular outcrop of rock on which it was built.
-And it's not just that for the last millennium or more this site has been the key that unlocks the major route through the Highlands.
+And it's not just that for the last millennium or more this site has been the key that unlocks a major route through the Highlands.
 What really makes Urquhart Castle the definitive romantic ruin is the possibility that the 600 foot deep waters surrounding it on three sides may suddenly ripple, then part, as something completely unknown to science emerges to confound a sceptical world.

 Nessie may or may not exist.
 But the possibility that she does provides a powerful draw to the visitors who flock to the area year after year.
 And although Loch Ness has roads on both sides, access to the lochside is surprisingly limited, and the views from the A82 are often restricted by trees, especially in summer.
 As a result, Urquhart Castle's good access to the loch, and good views across and along it, only add to its popularity.